 Barcelona is a city that has it all, beaches, weather, architecture, food and art.
+It's great for solo travellers, backpackers and even families travelling to Barcelona!
 All of these unique aspects of the city make it one of my ideal holiday destinations and I try and go back as often as I get the chance.
 I took this as an opportunity to write a little bit about this amazing city and to help inspire you to visit and explore Barcelona one day too (hopefully soon).

 Parc Güell is like the playground that you could only dream of and this magical park is 42 acres of space for you to explore and enjoy.
 This was the ultimate playground of the architecture Antoni Gaudi and he put more or less everything that you could imagine would be in a dream into the park.
 It features typical Gaudi architecture with interesting and organic forms, as well as brilliant mosaics and places that were designed unlike any traditional park that you have ever seen.
 My favourite thing has be the huge mosaic lizard fountain, which is extremely colourful and is definitely an icon that will stick in your mind after visiting.